Academic integrity in online assessment

 Check which resources you may use in your exam

 - Most final online exams will be open-book.
 Make sure you are 100 per cent clear on which resources you may refer to and use in each of your courses before you sit your online test or exam.
+For more information, please see Open book exams.

 - If in doubt, discuss this with your lecturer or course director before your test or examination.